Skip to content

 • We recommend you plan your ride home with family or friends to avoid having to pay for transportation services.
 If you are not able to arrange transportation, the hospital will help you make arrangements at your cost.

 • There are private transportation services available that usually need to be booked 24 hours in advance.
-The Discharge Planning Department can provide further information.
+Your healthcare team can provide further information.
+You will be required to pay for your own transportation when you are discharged home.

 Please note: We cannot hold beds to accommodate delayed travel arrangements.